IkeaStock/website/README.md

 # ikeastock.app

-The website for IKEA Stock. https://ikeastock.app.
+The website for IKEA Stock. https://ikeastock.app or https://ikeastock.xyz.